pmelchior/usrp-sciprog/day1/2-git-intro.md

 # Version control and Git

 After going through this mini tutorial, you should read [this longer tutorial](http://www.sbf5.com/~cduan/technical/git/) to get a more in depth view of how git actually works.
+To get further acquainted with git I suggest [this book](https://git-scm.com/book/en/v2) in particular.

 ## Keywords and quick reference